robcarver17/pysystemtrade/docs/futures.md

 <a name="arctic"></a>
 ### Arctic

 [Arctic](https://github.com/manahl/arctic) is a superb open source time series database which sits on top of [Mongo DB](#mongoDB) and provides straightforward and fast storage of pandas DataFrames.
 It was created by my former colleagues at [Man AHL](https://ahl.com) (in fact I beta tested a very early version of Arctic), and then very generously released as open source.
 You don't need to run multiple instances of Mongo DB when using my data objects for Mongo DB and Arctic, they use the same one.
-However we configure them seperately; the configuration for Arctic objects is [here](/sysdata/arctic/arctic_connection.py) (so in theory you could use two instances on different machines with seperate host names).
+However we configure them separately; the configuration for Arctic objects is [here](/sysdata/arctic/arctic_connection.py) (so in theory you could use two instances on different machines with separate host names).

 Basically my mongo DB objects are for storing static information, whilst Arctic is for time series.